flame-code/FLAME/docs/ann.rst

 Artificial Neural Network Potentials
 ========================================

-Artificial neural network (ANN) potentials are a class of machine learning interatomic potentials.
+FLAME implements a range of artificial neural network (ANN) potentials.
 In high dimensional ANN potentials, the total energy is decomposed into atomic energies.
-The output values of ANNs are considered as atomic energies.
+The output values of ANNs are considered as atomic energies in the original Behler-Parrinello approach, while the charge equilibration via neural network technique (CENT) includes long-range electrostatic interactions.
-In order to use such an approach in FLAME, see below :ref:`approach <ref-ann-approach>`.
-The equilibration via neural network technique (CENT) is another method implemented in the FLAME code.
 The parameters related to ANN must be set in the block ``ann`` described below.